Insure.com ranks 2025’s best insurers. See the winners.

 Key Takeaways

-• The insurance needs of service members often differ from those of civilians.
+• Military members have unique insurance needs that differ from civilians.

-• Many car insurance companies offer discounts for active-duty members of the military and veterans.
+• Many car insurance companies offer discounts for active-duty service members and veterans.

 Best car insurance companies for veterans

-“Insurance considerations should not be based on price alone,” she says.
+“Insurance considerations should not be based on price alone,” McChristian says.
 “You will want to look into the customer satisfaction ratings and how well the company is rated for financial stability.”

 auto-insurance